redhat-actions/openshift-actions-runner-chart/README.md

 1. Runners can be scoped to an **organization** or a **repository**.
 Decide what the scope of your runner will be.
     - User-scoped runners are not supported by GitHub.
 2. Create a GitHub Personal Access Token as per the instructions in the [runner image README](https://github.com/redhat-actions/openshift-actions-runner#pat-guidelines).
+Alternatively, create a Github App and install into your org or user account.
+Instructions are also found in the [image README](https://github.com/redhat-actions/openshift-actions-runners/tree/github_actions#running-with-github-app-authentication)
     - The default `secrets.GITHUB_TOKEN` **does not** have permission to manage self-hosted runners.
 See [Permissions for the GITHUB_TOKEN](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token).
 3. Add this repository as a Helm repository.
 ```bash